kay-han/building-blog/README.md

 # building-blog
-Making a team blog using Python, Django and Bootstrap
+Making a Team Blog using Python, Django and Bootstrap